Skin changes in cancer treatment

 Remember everyone's journey through cancer treatment is unique so what works best may vary from person to

-In conclusion, good skincare practices coupled with right products can go a long way in ensuring comfort and confidence during this challenging time making it an integral part of care routine for any patient battling this disease.
+In conclusion, skincare practices coupled products can a long way in ensuring comfort and confidence during this challenging it an integral part routine for any patient battling this disease.

 Learn how to cope with nail changes with our blog - Coping with Nails Changes During Cancer Treatment